Joseph McDade: Early life and career

 McDade was born in Scranton, Pennsylvania.
 He graduated from the University of Notre Dame in 1953, and earned his LL.B. from the University of Pennsylvania.
 McDade served a clerkship in the office of John W. Murphy, chief federal judge for the Middle District of Pennsylvania.
 He opened his own law practice in 1957.
 McDade was elected Scranton City Solicitor in 1962.

 However, just after taking office as city solicitor, he was elected to Congress as a Republican.
 He barely held onto his seat in 1964 amid Lyndon B. Johnson's gigantic landslide that year, winning by just over 2,800 votes over James Haggerty.
 However, he would never face another contest nearly that close, and even ran unopposed in 1990.

 In 1966, along with seven other Republican members of Congress, McDade signed a telegram sent to Georgia Governor Carl E. Sanders regarding the Georgia General Assembly's refusal to seat the recently elected Julian Bond in their state House of Representatives.
 This refusal, said the telegram, was "a dangerous attack on representative government.
 None of us agree with Mr. Bond's views on the Vietnam War; in fact we strongly repudiate these views.
 But unless otherwise determined by a court of law, which the Georgia Legislature is not, he is entitled to express them."

 McDade was a longtime member of the House Appropriations Committee.
 After the Republicans gained control of the House in 1994, he served as vice-chairman of the full committee, chairman of the Subcommittee on Energy and Water Development and vice chairman of the Appropriations Subcommittee on National Security.

 Unlike most Republicans, McDade had strong ties to organized labor.
 This served him well, since 60% of the 10th's vote was cast in the heavily Democratic and thoroughly unionized city of Scranton.

 McDade was conservative on social issues.
 He was a member of the National Rifle Association and cosponsored several bills attempting to ban abortion and flag burning.
 He was also a strong supporter of tax and welfare reform, but also was an opponent of free trade agreements.

+Ideologically, McDade was a moderate-to-liberal Republican.

 Joseph M. McDade speaking at the anniversary of the First Continental Congress.
 September 25, 1974.
 Behind is Speaker Carl Albert, to the left is Mike McCormack.

 Regionally, McDade was the principal advocate for the Tobyhanna Army Depot and was instrumental in establishing the Delaware Water Gap National Recreation Area, the Steamtown National Historic Site, and the National Fishery Laboratory in Wellsboro.
 The government acquisition of Steamtown, U.S.A. and spending on the National Historic Site was criticized as pork barrel spending.

 McDade retired from the House in 1999.
 He suffered from Parkinson's disease.